Detecting and understanding oak shake

 Aim:

-Improve understanding of the drivers behind oak shake, by studying known biological factors and environmental triggers, and linking the presence of shake with external indicators, such as stem form, acute oak decline, and the timing of bud-burst.
+Improve understanding of the drivers behind oak shake, by studying known biological factors and environmental triggers, and linking the presence of shake with external indicators, such as stem form (the way that the trunk of a tree grows), acute oak decline, and the timing of bud-burst.

 Objectives:

-• Undertake shake assessments on standing oak trees that have had their full genetic makeup studied, using the NDT methodology, and identify possible genetic and environmental factors linked to shake.
+• Undertake shake assessments on standing oak trees that have had their full genetic makeup studied, using the non-destructive testing methodology, and identify possible genetic and environmental factors linked to shake.

 Expected outcomes

-• An improved understanding of what makes oak trees more likely to develop shake, what environmental conditional trigger it, and how these factors work together.
+• An improved understanding of what makes oak trees more likely to develop shake, what environmental conditions trigger it, and how these factors work together.

 • Non-destructive testing methodology developed to detect shake in standing trees.